-However, there is a way to reduce to overall length of a HF dipole through the use of loading coils.
+However, there is a way to reduce the overall length of an HF dipole through the use of loading coils.
 Adding inductors to your dipole makes it possible to reduce the overall length of the antenna.
-The loaded dipole opens up the the options for many armature radio users faced with space constraints.
+The loaded dipole opens up the options for many armature radio users faced with space constraints.

 Below is one example of how to build and mount a 40 meter loaded dipole using basic materials.

 To design the dipole I used the fantastic Antenna design page created by Martin.
 E. Meserve: http://www.k7mem.com/Ant_Short_Dipole.html